 Besides having to choose between the Classic and the Digital version of the Volcano, you will have to make a choice between the Easy Valve and the Solid Valve.

-The Valve of your Volcano basically is the balloon system.
+The type of Valve of your Volcano refers to the type of balloon system.

-Well, the Easy and the Solid Valve do slightly differ in their application and use.
+The Easy and the Solid Valve slightly differ in their application and use.

 Here are the differences: